BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Tidying up the input prompts

+One of the goals of tagging is to tell the training process about all of the things that are _not_ the essence of your character in each image.
+For example: we generated training images above that had a neutral gray background, but we don't always want our character to appear in images with neutral gray backgrounds.
+So, we want to tag each image with "neutral gray background" when it goes into the trainer, so that the trainer knows that "neutral gray background" is not an attribute of our character.

-Next, change `(naked:1.3)` in all of the text files to just `naked`, and change `(neutral gray background:1.3)` to just `neutral gray background`.
+The good news is, we already have a lot of this detail captured in our existing text files from step 1 above.
+To tidy up those existing prompts, we can change `(naked:1.3)` in all of the text files to just `naked`, and change `(neutral gray background:1.3)` to just `neutral gray background`.
 (We don't need to boost these terms in the training tags - we're just stating facts about the generated images).

-Our training prompt is now:
+Our training prompt for an example image is now something like:

 ```
 an extreme closeup front shot photo of fr3nchl4dysd15 naked, small breasts, toned body, chin length straight black hair in a bob cut with bangs, neutral gray background, neutral face expression
 ```

-This is now (IMHO) a pretty good training prompt… with one exception.
-We may have _asked_ SD to generate `an extreme closeup front shot photo` for image 17 of 400, but that's no guarantee that it actually gave us what we asked for.
-So, now for the boring bit: going through each image and checking that the zoom level and viewing angle in the tags actually match the image.
+This is (IMHO) a pretty good training prompt… with one exception.
+We may have _asked_ SD to generate `an extreme closeup front shot photo` for some image in our initial set of 400 images, but that's no guarantee that SD actually gave us what we asked for.
+So, now for the boring bit: going through each filtered image and checking that the zoom level and viewing angle in the tags actually match the image.

 In many cases, they _will_ match, and you can leave the tags alone; but if they don't match, just edit them until they do.
 For example, `an extreme closeup front shot photo` might become `a medium closeup side angle photo` if the character isn't that close to the camera, and is turned more to the side.